Call and Book Your Hotel Now!

 This beautiful city is full of historic sites, museums, parks, a variety of restaurants serving authentic food, and hotels.
 It is famous for its outdoor activities like ice skating, kayaking, cycling, hiking, sailing and skiing.

-Oslo, the capital city of Norway is not just rich in its diverse cultural existence but is also known for its romantic scenery, which is preserved within its limits.
-Though, most importantly do not forget to pick up ski boots or snowboarding boots when you plan to visit Oslo’s biggest ski centre.
+Oslo, the capital city of Norway, is not just rich in its diverse cultural existence but is also known for its romantic scenery, which is preserved within its limits.
+Though, most importantly, do not forget to pick up ski boots or snowboarding boots when you plan to visit Oslo’s biggest ski centre.

-By Air: Oslo can be reached by three airports - Oslo Airport of course, Sandefjord Airport and Moss Airport, however, the Oslo Airport is the largest Airport of Norway.
-Flights by more than 30 airlines make Oslo's airports easily accessible from most of the world.
+By Air: Oslo can be reached by three airports - Oslo Airport, of course, Sandefjord Airport and Moss Airport, however, the Oslo Airport is the largest airport of Norway.
+Flights by more than 30 airlines make Oslo’s airports easily accessible from most of the world.

-By Train: Oslo lies in the heart of Norway’s railways lines and all the lines end at Oslo S. The Oslo Central Station is located on the eastern side of the city centre, and the railways are well connected to places from all over the country.
+By Train: Oslo lies in the heart of Norway’s railway lines and all the lines end at Oslo S. The Oslo Central Station is located on the eastern side of the city centre, and the railways are well connected to places from all over the country.
 International daily rail services are also present to and from countries like Sweden, Denmark, etc.

 By Car: You can also reach Oslo by car by following the International highways E6 from Malmö and E18 which goes from Saint Petersburg.
 However, you will have to pay a road tax at NOK 32 to reach Oslo by car.

 By Bus: The city of Oslo is very well-connected by bus routes all over Europe.
 Various bus operators manage deluxe as well as inexpensive bus services.